theodorewahle/workshop-ws-04-16-static-gen/README.md

 ![Alt Text](https://media.giphy.com/media/5wWf7H89PisM6An8UAU/giphy.gif)

-Today we’re going to show you how to generate a static site using Jekyll.
+Today we’re going to show you how to generate a static sites using Jekyll.

-We’ll be going over two different methods of static site generation with Jekyll:
+We’ll be going over two different use cases of Jekyll for static site generation:
 1. Using Jekyll's templates to building a static site from the ground up
 2. Using Jekyll to turn a pre-existing site into a static site